Ecuadorian Volcanoes 1991-1992

 We took a fun and interesting city bus tour and walk around Quito.
 We visited some markets.
 I was especially impressed with the Virgen de El Panecillo, a huge aluminum monument above the historic center of Quito.

 Steve talks us into going on a jungle river tour after returning from

 our Cotopaxi and Chimborazo attempts and we register for that.
 So the

 Cayambe option is out.
-Visit mountain tour operators and eventually arrange
+We visit mountain tour operators and eventually arrange

 our transportation to Cotopaxi and Chimborazo.

-Today we climb to about 17000' on the glacier above camp for reconnaissance
+Today we climbed to about 17000' on the glacier above camp for reconnaissance

 and acclimatization.
 The glacier is beautiful and the experience is very